Kim Perell: Early life

 Perell was born and raised in Portland, Oregon.
 She attended college at Pepperdine University, graduating magna cum laude with a Bachelor of Science in Business administration.
-In an interview on Fox Business News, Perell said the she follow in the path of her parents, who were both entrepreneurs, to take advantage of the digital economy and the Internet to launch her career.
+In an interview on Fox Business News, Perell said that she followed in the path of her parents, who were both entrepreneurs, to take advantage of the digital economy and the Internet to launch her career.

 Career

 Perell is best known as the former chief executive officer of Amobee, a subsidiary of Singtel.
 She is also known for her work at Xdrive, a tech startup.

 At the age of 22, Perell joined Xdrive Technology.
-Promoted to Director of Marketing and Sales. during her first year, Perell recruited 10 million users to the company's services and generated over $9 million in advertising.
+Promoted to Director of Marketing and Sales.
+During her first year, Perell recruited 10 million users to the company's services and generated over $9 million in advertising.

-Perell later founded Frontline Direct in 2003 focused on marketing.
+Perell later founded Frontline Direct in 2003 and focused on marketing.
 Frontline Direct reached $3.5 million in revenue in 2005 and more than $100 million by 2010.
 The company's client base grew from 63 customers to 380 while personnel grew from five employees to 74.
 Perell sold Frontline to Adconion Media Group, after which the two merged to form Adconion Direct located in Santa Monica, California.

 Perell remained as CEO after the merger, and became the first woman appointed to the board.
 In 2014, Adconion Direct was bought by Amobee, a subsidiary of Singtel, an Asian telecommunications company, for $235 million.
 Perell was named President of Amobee and later promoted to CEO in December 2016.

 Perell then led the acquisition of Turn, a data management company, in February 2017.

 Perell stepped down as CEO of Amobee in December 2019 to pursue her passion of supporting startup entrepreneurs.

 Perell is also a startup mentor for women entrepreneurs in the San Diego area.